Sam Darnold Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 - Darnold has passed for 1,366 yards (273.2 per game) while completing 65.6% of his passes (120-for-183), with six touchdowns and six interceptions.

-- He's also helped out on the ground, with 62 rushing yards (12.4 ypg) on 22 carries with five rushing touchdowns.
+- He also has 62 rushing yards on 22 carries with five touchdowns, averaging 12.4 yards per game.

 - The Panthers have run 55.5% passing plays and 44.5% rushing plays this season.
 They rank 17th in the NFL in scoring.